livingdocsIO/documentation/reference-docs/server-extensions/publish-hooks.md

 ### The documentVersion object

 The documentVersion object is a core object and thus contains private APIs.
-You should only use the provided getter methods on the instance in order not to program agains private APIs that are prone to change.
+You should only use the provided getter methods on the instance in order not to program against private APIs that are prone to change.
 The following methods are provided:

 * **getDocumentId()**, returns the unique document id of the document that was published (the same as is in the URL of the editor when you have the document opened)